Tai Chi Teacher and sometimes writer

 anniebow

-More and more studies are showing tai chi's health benefits.
-For example, as reported in The New England Journal of Medicine, on Feb.
-9th, 2012, researchers compared resistance training, stretching and tai chi as therapies for people with mild to moderate Parkinson's disease.
+As reported in The New England Journal of Medicine (Feb.
+9th, 2012), researchers compared resistance training, stretching and tai chi as therapies for people with mild to moderate Parkinson's disease.
 They found that those doing tai chi (twice a week for six weeks) had the greatest improvement in balance and walking, and the lowest incidence of falls.

-Three useful articles about tai chi's many benefits:
+Here are some useful articles about tai chi's benefits:

 Sept.
 28, 2010 New York Times article:http://www.nytimes.com/2010/09/28/health/28brody.html?_r=1&ref=science